 in the beginning

 I finished my school days trying to ignore MRKH and the implications it would have on my life.
 Instead, I focused my time on passing exams and falling in love with the best boy ever.
-My best friend became my boyfriend, and after a year abstaining from sex for unexplained reasons and panicking about the big reveal, I figured it was time to tell him about MRKH.
+My best friend became my boyfriend, and after a year of panicking about the big reveal, I figured it was time to tell him about MRKH so that I could undergo treatment that would enable us to have sex.
 He took it just like my mum took the fake period fiasco – it was a drop in the ocean and he couldn’t have been more supportive if he tried.
-So, off I went to hospital for the treatment that would enable me to have sex and on the very last day, my utterly incredible nurse planted the seed that eventually grew into The Pants Project.
+So, off I went to hospital for the treatment and on the very last day, my utterly incredible nurse planted the seed that eventually grew into The Pants Project.
 I was utterly broken by my treatment, depressed about my body and was far away from anything even close to what womanly feels like.
 Discussing this with my nurse, she advised I get myself a pair of pants that made me feel like the superwoman I was.
 A week later, I heeded her advice and popped off to buy my first pair of power pants.
 For the first time in my life, I looked at my body and saw a powerful, capable, sexy, strong woman.
 I had discovered the power of pants.

 Having experienced a time when I felt as far from femininity and womanhood as possible, it was pants that saved me: a pair of underwear that made me feel invincible.
 I truly feel, with every fibre of my being, that women (and men!) deserve to feel beautiful, powerful, capable and strong every single day – with absolutely no qualifiers.
 Infertility, gender, sexual orientation, background, money, job, mental health or any other kind of issues are things that effect each of us differently, daily.
 For me, it’s about finding a small symbol of strength – a piece of everyday armour – that can keep us going through the darkest of times.
 For me, that was pants and in creating The Pants Project, I wanted to share that power with the world.
 My original idea was to sell pants a bit like merch t-shirts, but this adventure has stretched further and evolved more amazingly that I ever could have dreamed it might.
 The Pants Project was born out of experience and exists to create a community of support – just like a gusset.
 May the power of pants be with you.